 The following topics were discussed; the opportunities to identify unpaid carers, how to address challenges faced by carers and connecting carers with support.

-Carers Trust has a partnership with the Civil Service and through their Going Forward Into Employment (GFIE) scheme we are signposting carers of all ages to dedicated roles across Civil Service departments.
+Carers Trust has a partnership with the Civil Service and through their Going Forward Into Employment (GFIE) scheme, we are signposting carers of all ages to dedicated roles across Civil Service departments.

 Our partnership with the Civil Service brings together programmes on Young Carers Futures and Adults In Focus which will give specific advice about employment for the different age groups.
-In the webinar, hear directly from an unpaid carer involved in the scheme.

-An array of exciting, informing and enjoyable Carers Week events are available from relaxed social events, sporting events, activities like free National Trust walks to group discussions about challenges carers face and talks offering advice for unpaid carers.
+An array of exciting, informing and enjoyable Carers Week events were available from relaxed social events, sporting events, activities like free National Trust walks to group discussions about challenges carers face and talks offering advice for unpaid carers.

-Check out the events below and get involved.
+Check out the events that happened below.